 I am the Link Governor for English and am extremely proud that Mosspits was awarded the Liverpool Reading Gold Quality Mark.
 I am also involved with the maintenance of the school website.

 I am a parent governor and I have lead responsibility for safeguarding.
-I have been a governor for two and a half years and during this time the school has been through many significant changes.
+I have been a governor for three and a half years and during this time the school has been through many significant changes.
 This has included the amalgamation of the infant and junior school, the appointment of a new Head Teacher and an OFSTED inspection under the new framework.
 There have been considerable changes to the school over the last few years and whilst these have brought about many challenges for the staff and the governing body I believe these changes have been for the better.
 We are now rated as a ‘good’ school by OFSTED and we strive to become ‘outstanding’.

 I am a former pupil of Mosspits and I have wonderful memories of the time I spent at the school.
-As a parent to two children in the school I want them and all the other pupils who attend to have similar experiences and leave having had new experiences, a feeling they have reached their full potential and to feel equipped to manage the transition to secondary school.
+As a parent of a child in the school I want them and all the other pupils who attend to have similar experiences and leave having had new experiences, a feeling they have reached their full potential and to feel equipped to manage the transition to secondary school.
 As a parent governor I acknowledge the role I have in contributing to this together with other members of the governing body, the Head Teacher, Senior Leaders and the dedicated staff team we have.

 I am passionate about the continued improvement of the school and as a parent I want to ensure the positive reputation of Mosspits is upheld.